AkihisaNishikawa/Blockchain_with_fitbit/README.md

 2 - Maven `mvn 3.0+` and 'java 8.0+'required

 3- For the execution, there is no need of maven.
-Go to 'Getting Started' step 4
+Go to `Getting Started` step 4

 ## Getting Started